The American Express Cobalt® Card Review

-The American Express Cobalt™ Card occupies a crowded field for reward cards in its annual fee range.
+The American Express Cobalt® Card occupies a crowded field for reward cards in its annual fee range.
 Its headline benefits are the good earn rates and flexible redemptions but there are other cards that boast similar selling points, like the BMO eclipse Visa Infinite* Card.
 Let’s break it down before rendering a verdict.

-The American Express Cobalt™ Card gives 5 Membership Rewards points for every $1 spent at eligible restaurants, bars, cafés, and on food delivery, 3 points per dollar on streaming services, 2 points per dollar on travel and transit, and 1 point per dollar on everything else.
+The American Express Cobalt® Card gives 5 Membership Rewards points for every $1 spent at eligible restaurants, bars, cafés, and on food delivery, 3 points per dollar on streaming services, 2 points per dollar on travel and transit, and 1 point per dollar on everything else.
 The BMO eclipse Visa Infinite* Card has a similar earning structure, offering 5 BMO Rewards points per $1 on groceries, dining, gas and transit and 1 point per dollar on everything else.

-Like the American Express Cobalt™ Card, the BMO eclipse Visa Infinite* Card offers a travel insurance package but it’s slightly inferior, lacking trip cancellation coverage.
-On the other hand, it includes up to $1,000 in new mobile device coverage.
+Like the American Express Cobalt® Card, the BMO eclipse Visa Infinite* Card offers a travel insurance package but it’s slightly inferior, lacking trip cancellation coverage.
+Both cards include up to $1,000 in new mobile device coverage.
 Additionally, both cards have proprietary membership perks so your decision between American Express Invites and Visa Infinite privileges may be a matter of personal preference.
 The American Express Cobalt® Card charges a $55.88 ($12.99 monthly fee) annual fee.
 The BMO eclipse Visa Infinite* Card charges a $120 annual fee.
 However, the BMO eclipse Visa Infinite* Card offers a first-year annual fee waiver as part of the welcome bonus.

-Regarding welcome offers, the two cards again come close.
-The American Express Cobalt™ Card lets you earn up to 30,000 Membership Rewards® points (worth $300) in the first year.
-The welcome bonus of 40,000 BMO Rewards points is worth less money (around $266) but new members also get a first-year fee waiver (worth $120).
+Regarding welcome offers, American Express comes out ahead.
+The American Express Cobalt® Card lets you earn up to 50,000 Membership Rewards® points (worth $500) in the first year.
+The welcome bonus of 40,000 BMO Rewards points is worth less money (around $266) but new members also get a first-year fee waiver (worth $120 ).

-Annual fee $120 billed at $10/month $120 (first-year fee waiver) Travel insurance Out of province/country emergency medical insurance (for under age 65), $250,000 travel accident, flight delay, baggage delay, hotel burglary, lost or stolen baggage, and car rental theft and damage coverage Up to $5M in out-of-province or country emergency medical insurance, common carrier, and car rental collision/loss damage coverage Mobile device insurance No Yes Membership American Express Invites with Front of the Line Advanced Access, Reserved Tickets, and E-Updates
+Annual fee $155.88 ($12.99 monthly fee) $120 (first-year fee waiver) Travel insurance Out of province/country emergency medical insurance (for under age 65), $250,000 travel accident, flight delay, baggage delay, hotel burglary, lost or stolen baggage, and car rental theft and damage coverage Up to $5M in out-of-province or country emergency medical insurance, common carrier, and car rental collision/loss damage coverage Mobile device insurance Yes Yes Membership American Express Invites with Front of the Line Advanced Access, Reserved Tickets, and E-Updates

 Visa Infinite with perks like Visa Infinite Dining Services, Entertainment Access, Luxury Hotel Collection, Wine Country, Troon Golf Benefit, and 24/7 Concierge Other perks Up to a $100 USD hotel credit on qualifying hotel amenities, complimentary room upgrade at check-in when booking a stay through The Hotel Collection $50 annual “lifestyle credit”; $1,000 in new mobile device insurance More Info Visit Site Visit Site *Based on card purchases of $12,000 annually on food purchases, $1,200 annually on gas, and $6,000 annually on everything else.
 Includes first-year welcome offer.

 There are some drawbacks to this card that become clear when you compare it with competitor cards.
-For example, it’s a little lean on insurance aside from travel and shopping.
-More and more cards are offering new mobile device insurance, for example—a perk that’s missing here.
-Also, American Express cards are less widely accepted in Canada than Mastercard or Visa, an issue that could stunt your earning potential especially if you’re a frequent Costco or Loblaws shopper.
-That said, the American Express Cobalt™ Card is an extremely popular choice for everyday spending which is why it has a place on our list of the best American Express cards.
+American Express cards are less widely accepted in Canada than Mastercard or Visa, an issue that could stunt your earning potential especially if you’re a frequent Costco or Loblaws shopper.
+That said, the American Express Cobalt® Card is an extremely popular choice for everyday spending which is why it has a place on our list of the best American Express cards.